awsdocs/aws-codedeploy-user-guide/doc_source/tutorials-github-clean-up.md

 1. When prompted, choose **Yes, Terminate**\.

-## To delete the AWS CodeDeploy deployment component records<a name="tutorials-github-clean-up-codedeploy-records"></a>
+## To delete the CodeDeploy deployment component records<a name="tutorials-github-clean-up-codedeploy-records"></a>

-1. Sign in to the AWS Management Console and open the AWS CodeDeploy console at [https://console\.aws\.amazon\.com/codedeploy](https://console.aws.amazon.com/codedeploy)\.
+1. Sign in to the AWS Management Console and open the CodeDeploy console at [https://console\.aws\.amazon\.com/codedeploy](https://console.aws.amazon.com/codedeploy)\.
 **Note**
-Sign in with the same account or IAM user information that you used in [Getting Started with AWS CodeDeploy](getting-started-codedeploy.md)\.
+Sign in with the same account or IAM user information that you used in [Getting Started with CodeDeploy](getting-started-codedeploy.md)\.

 1. In the navigation pane, expand **Deploy**, and then choose **Applications**\.